 Apocalypse Now (1979, Francis Ford Coppola)

 If Apocalypse Now‘s noteworthy aspects are thoroughly accidental, it’s not for lack of trying.
-The very notion of a “dream” movie, a surrealist art film, a 2001: A Space Odyssey set in the Vietnam War and based on Heart of Darkness is ambitious and ballsy like few other wild ideas.
+The very notion of a “dream” movie, a surrealist art film, a 2001: A Space Odyssey set in the Vietnam War and based on Conrad’s Heart of Darkness is ambitious and ballsy like few other wild ideas.
 But this vivid dream on celluloid is one of those situations in which the story of the making of the film managed to become far more interesting than the story in the movie itself.
 Perhaps that’s simply because director Francis Ford Coppola is so determined to justify the film’s extravagance that he throws every idea he can think of at it to see what sticks — and ends up essentially with, by turns, a claustrophobic and sort of hackneyed character study, a compelling and even-handed chronicle of the chaos and hell of the war on both sides, a masturbation over its own sheer outlandish logistics, a pointlessly violent and vindictive story, and a foreboding but vaguely silly creepshow with a lot of empty philosophizing.
 Unfortunately, that last bit is positioned as the climax, the revelation, the “what it’s all about.”

 George Lucas was set to direct — intending to stage the film as a documentary amid the actual war, a stunt surprisingly far ahead of its time but not lacking in (Cooper/Schoedsack) precedent — but predictably opted out in favor of the more commercially promising Star Wars.
 Coppola set to work right after finishing The Godfather, Part II and spent almost a year and a half between 1975 and 1976 shooting in hellish conditions in Cambodia.
-Legend has it (as legend always seems to with sprawling films like this) that hundreds of hours of footage were shot, and consequently Coppola spent a whopping three years editing the footage, with the result that Vietnam was no longer the hot-button issue it had been during shooting by the time of release, but Hollywood sure was obsessed with it.
+Legend has it (as legend always seems to with sprawling films like this) that hundreds of hours of footage were shot, and consequently Coppola spent a whopping three years editing the film, with the result that Vietnam was no longer the hot-button issue it had been during shooting by the time of release, but Hollywood sure was obsessed with it.
 The Deer Hunter and Coming Home were both issued to massive acclaim while Coppola floundered in the editing room, where he remained until ’79.